Northern Blue Tongue Skink for sale

 Baby Northern Blue Tongue Skink for sale – Habitat, and Enclosure:

 Most babies can be kept in a 10-gallon aquarium.
 Full-sized adult blue-tongue skinks should be kept in 40 to 55-gallon aquariums or similar enclosures.

 Blue Tongue Skink Habitat – Temperature:

 A temperature gradient of 75°-85°F should be established with a basking area of 90°-95°F during the day.
 Temperatures should not fall below 70°F at night.

-Northern Blue Tongue Skinks for sale – Heat/Light:
+Northern Blue Tongue Skinks for sale – Heating:

 Blue Tongue Skink Substrate:

-Cypress mulch (avoid cedar or pine as these may cause long term health issues), a peat moss and sand mixture, and indoor/outdoor carpeting can all be used as substrates.
+Cypress mulch is our favorite type of blue tongue skink substrate.
+Here we offer forest floor brand cypress mulch and highly recommend it!
+We recommend that you try to avoid cedar or pine (as these may cause long term health issues).
+Also, you can use a peat moss and sand mixtures, and indoor/outdoor carpeting can all be used as substrates.